Key Takeaways

 Those three actions take a few hours total and they compound from here.
 It's the same approach that works for every small service business we work with.
 Every week you add a few photos, collect a review, or publish a page, you're building an asset that works 24/7 while you're on a roof somewhere.

-If you'd rather have someone handle all of this for you, that's what we do.
+If you'd rather have someone handle all of this for you, see our managed SEO service for roofers or book a call.
 I'll audit your current online presence, show you exactly where you stand against local competitors, and tell you whether SEO makes sense for your specific area and services.
 No hard sell.

 Frequently Asked Questions